dalehenrich/gsApplicationTools/docs/gettingStarted.md

 ####Topaz Execution Environment

 For server-style code to be run in [Topaz][2] you need to do two things:
-  1. ensure that the main Smalltalk process blocks, i.e., does not return
+  1. Ensure that the main Smalltalk process blocks and does not return.
-  2. ensure that all exceptions are handled, including exceptions signalled in processes that have been forked from the main Smalltalk process.
+  2. Ensure that all exceptions are handled, including exceptions signalled in processes that have been forked from the main Smalltalk process.

 In essence this entails structuring your *application-specific service loop* to look something like the following: